ShadiestGoat/lite-xl-exterm/README.md

 This is a plugin that lets you open an external terminal, in case you also hate integrated ones.
 It opens the terminnal in the project directory.

+This definetly works on linux, I'm like 90% sure it works on mac, and 70% sure it works on windows :)

 ## Installation

 Just download the `exterm.lua` :)